Observing network dynamics through sentinel nodes: Results

 Such weighted averages are inspired by existing methods, such as GBB or DART, that have indicated that, to predict the system state, it is optimal to assign different weights to all nodes.
 For example, nodes are weighted by their degree ($a_i = k_i/\sum_{\ell=1}^N k_{\ell}$) in GBB \cite{gao2016, zhang2022, ma2023} and by the $i$th entry of the principal eigenvector in DART \cite{laurence2019, thibeault2020, masuda2022, thibeault2023, vegue2023}.
 The main difference is that in these applications one considers all nodes ($n = N$) and assignes the weights based on theoritically motivated heuristics.
 In contrast, in our application, we continue to demand $n \ll N$ and tune the weights using machine learning tools.

 We find that the additional optimization of node weights leads to substantially smaller approximation error, $\varepsilon$, than the unweighted averages examined in the previous sections.
-For comparison, across all dynamics and networks, $\varepsilon$ is, on average, $46$ times smaller when we optimize both the node set and the individual node weights than when we only optimize for the node set and constrain all $a_i = 1$ (Supplementary Section \ref{sec:SIweights} ).
+For comparison, across all dynamics and networks, $\varepsilon$ is, on average, $46$ times smaller when we optimize both the node set and the individual node weights than when we only optimize for the node set and constrain all $a_i = 1$ (Supplementary Section S16; see Table S22).

 Intriguingly, this advantage does not extend to the transferability across different dynamics.
-Specifically, although weight optimization improves performance on the training dynamics, it exhibits no meaningful reduction in $\varepsilon$ against the test dynamics ($p = 0.591$).
+Specifically, although weight optimization improves performance on the training dynamics, it exhibits no meaningful reduction in $\varepsilon$ against the test dynamics ($p = 0.591$; see Table S23).
 Our supposition is that while the composition of $S$ is determined mainly by the network structure, the specific weight to assign to each node in $S$ does depend on the dynamics, and therefore weight optimization against a specific training dynamics offers no advantage when applied to the test dynamics.
 Consequently, although optimizing node weights drastically improves the approximation of $\overline{x}$, it is only advantageous if we know the system's dynamics, but cannot help in case of unknown dynamics.